Adaptive Alpha Weighting with PPO: Enhancing Prompt-Based LLM-Generated Alphas in Quant Trading: Related Work

 Prompt-based LLMs are another emerging area of interest in formulaic alpha generation.
 These models generate specific financial alphas based on customized input prompts.
 For example, researchers have explored the use of prompt-based LLMs to generate alphas that incorporate technical indicators, such as moving averages, RSI, and MACD, along with sentiment data from news articles or earnings calls~\cite{kou2025automatestrategyfindingllm}.
 For example, Chen and Kawashima~\cite{chen2025sentimentawarestockpriceprediction} utilize an LLM to generate formulaic alphas and provide evidence of their effectiveness in predicting stock price movements.
 Wang et al.~\cite{wang2024gptsignalgenerativeaisemiautomated} use the prompt-based GPT-4 model to generate formulaic alphas.
 By tailoring the prompts to include specific financial metrics, these LLMs can generate alphas that are directly aligned with the desired prediction task.
 This approach differs from traditional machine learning techniques because it combines domain-specific knowledge (in the form of technical indicators) with the generative capabilities of LLMs to create actionable trading strategies.
 However, their research only generates alphas but does not address how to adaptively combine them or assess their performance over time.

 Reinforcement learning (RL) has gained increasing attention in financial forecasting and trading.
 RL models are designed to learn optimal trading strategies by interacting with the market environment through trial and error.
 By continuously updating their policies based on observed rewards, RL algorithms can adapt to changing market dynamics and improve decision making over time~\cite{Chen2025}.
 Various RL methods, such as Deep Q-Networks (DQN), Proximal Policy Optimization (PPO), and Soft Actor-Critic (SAC), have been successfully applied to tasks like portfolio management, asset allocation, and algorithmic trading~\cite{huang2025deepreinforcementlearningframework,ndikum2024advancinginvestmentfrontiersindustrygrade,10627674,ijfs11010010}.
 These approaches allow trading agents to make sequential decisions, balancing the trade-off between risk and return in complex and uncertain markets.
+For example, Lee and Moon~\cite{10285085} propose a transformer-based actor–critic reinforcement learning model that uses past stock price information to guide trading decisions and shows improved risk-adjusted returns across multiple stock market datasets compared with existing methods.
+Orra et al.~\cite{orra2025reward} introduce an expert-guided reward design for deep reinforcement learning in stock trading, where technical indicator signals provide feedback to stabilize learning and improve trading performance across multiple global stock markets.
+Kong and So~\cite{app13010633} extend ensemble-based reinforcement learning for stock trading by combining multiple actor–critic methods into a larger ensemble and applying it across several global stock markets, showing more stable returns in empirical tests.
+Guevara~\cite{guevara2025actorcritic} proposes an actor–critic reinforcement learning trading model with an adaptive data window, showing reduced losses and faster learning across crude oil, gold, and Euro markets.
+Sattar et al.~\cite{10904473} propose a reinforcement learning trading framework that combines price data, sentiment indicators, and drawdown-based rewards, showing improved risk control and returns compared with baseline market strategies.

-The integration of LLMs and RL for optimizing multiple formulaic alphas is still a relatively novel area of research.
+Although reinforcement learning has been extensively applied in finance, the integration of LLMs and RL for optimizing multiple formulaic alphas is still a relatively novel area of research.
 Few studies have directly addressed the use of LLMs for alpha generation in combination with RL algorithms for weight optimization.
 We will examine the effectiveness of this framework in this study.